-March 23, 2020 - With all the chaos that COVID-19 is causing, John Lee, Director of Safety-Health-Environmental Services at GFAI, thought it would be good to know share OSHA and IEPA are doing.
+March 23, 2020 - With all the chaos that COVID-19 is causing, John Lee, Director of Safety-Health-Environmental Services at GFAI, shares what OSHA and IEPA are doing.

 All government agencies are trying to comply with “shelter in place” guidelines, meaning anyone who can work from home should do so.

 All employees are working from home until all travel restrictions are lifted.

 OSHA complaints are taken on a case by case basis as usual.